realtime-framework/Messaging/IonicPush/README.md

-# Realtime Messaging Cordova example for Push Notifications (iOS and Android)
+# Realtime Messaging Ionic example for Push Notifications (iOS and Android)

-This Cordova example and plugin should be used with the iOS/Android platforms together with the Realtime Messaging library (ORTC) for Push Notifications support.
+This Ionic example using the CordovaPush plugin should be used with the iOS/Android platforms together with the Realtime Messaging library (ORTC) for Push Notifications support.

-How to build and run this sample using the Cordova CLI:
+How to build and run this sample using the Ionic CLI:

-    1. cordova create [project-directory] [project-identifier] [project-name]
+   	1. ionic start [project-name] [project-template]
 	2. cd [project-directory]
-    3. cordova platform add android
+	3. ionic platform add ios
-    4. cordova platform add ios
+	4. ionic platform add android
 	5. cordova plugin add co.realtime.plugins.cordovapush
 	6. [replace index.html on the main www folder]
-    7. cordova build
+	7. ionic build ios
-    8. cordova run android
+	8. ionic build android
-    9. cordova run ios
+	9. ionic emulate ios
+	10. ionic emulate android

 Have fun pushing!